TenzinNsut/TenzinNsut/README.md

   <a href="http://eyl327.mywebcommunity.org/promos/"><img width="32px" alt="Free Stuff" title="Free gifts for you" src="https://i.imgur.com/0uVwkoZ.png"/></a>
 </p> -->

 Hi there!
 My name is Tenzin Lekshey a 20year old who was born and raised in the mountains of northern India.
 Currently pursuing Bachelor of Technology in Computer Science & Engineering with a specialization in Big Data Analytics.
-I have a great passion for programming and designing clean and intuitive user experiences for web/mobile applications.
+I have a great passion for programming and designing clean and interactive websites for better user experience.
 My ultimate goal is to make valuable contributions to the world utilizing my passion.

 **`🌱Tech Stack`**